caseyhoepner/harvard-gallery/README.md

 # harvard-gallery

-This is a single-page application built with Vue.js.
-Select a classification button to view items from the Harvard Art museum.
+This is a single-page gallery application built with Vue.js using the Harvard Art Museum API.
+Select a classification button to view items from the museum.

 ### Build Setup